aedobbyn/beer-data-science/compile/compile.md

 ### Provisional Answer
 Thus far, the answer to the question of whether styles are social constructs seems to be that the beer landscape is more of a spectrum than a collection of neatly differentiated styles.

 Beer-intrinsic attributes like bitterness aren't great predictors of style.
+We could only get to around 30-40% accuracy using both a neural net and a random forest, even using all the possible ingredient data available at the most granular level.
+In fact, including such sparse ingredient data was detrimental to the accuracy of the model, perhaps because it encouraged overfitting.

-The relative importance of different variables depends on the prediction method used.
-However, one style-defined attribute, the glass a beer is served in, increased the accuracy of prediction substantially.
+The relative importance of different variables depended on the prediction method used.
+Though one style-defined attribute, the glass a beer is served in, increased the accuracy of prediction substantially, it still didn't allow the model to break 50% accuracy.

 Of course, other important aspects of the flavor, body, smell, etc. of the beers could not be considered because this data is not available from BreweryDB.
 Such a publicly-available database of flavor profiles for beers would certainly enrich this analysis and probably make the prediction task much easier.